mudiagauwojeya/moodymudiaga/README.md

     - Run `yarn` or `npm install`
     - Run `yarn dev` or `npm run dev`

 In the package.json file you will find the scripts for development and production.
-To be sure, for production build run `npm run build`.

 <br>
 <br>

 ## TO DO

++ [x] Include `parcel` as a development dependency
++ [] Migrate to React
 + [] Add scroll animation (intersection observer)
-+ [x] Include `parcel` as a development dependency
 + [] Add a call-to-action button in the hero section
 + [] SEO
-+ [] Migrate to React
 + [] backend
++ [] Handle form submission on the backend
 + [] CMS